Hong Kong Science Museum: Sound and Motion Hall

+Electricity and Magnetism Gallery

+Visitors could interact with exhibitions such as forming electrical circuits and testing out model maglev trains.
+There was also a dark chamber with a plasma globe in the middle of the gallery.

 Transportation

-The museum is within walking distance of Hung Hom station and East Tsim Sha Tsui station of the Mass Transit Railway (MTR).
+The museum is accessible within walking distance from Exit D1 of Hung Hom station, Exit B2 of Tsim Sha Tsui station or Exit P2 of East Tsim Sha Tsui station on the MTR.

-Future
+2023: planned relocation

-In late 2023, the Hong Kong government proposed to move the science museum to Sha Tin and use the site in Tsim Sha Tsui for a new museum that will promote the "development and achievements of China".
-The Culture, Sports and Tourism Bureau proposed that the new museum would improve teenagers' understanding of China by showcasing Chinese history, the Chinese Communist Party, "the establishment of the new China", Chinese economic reform, and national achievements.
+In late 2023, the Hong Kong government proposed to relocate the HKScM to the site of the Hong Kong Heritage Museum in Sha Tin, and use the site in Tsim Sha Tsui for a new museum that will promote the "development and achievements of China".
+The Culture, Sports and Tourism Bureau proposed that the new museum would improve adolescents' understanding of China by showcasing Chinese history, the Chinese Communist Party, "the establishment of the new China", Chinese economic reform, and national achievements.
+However, the relocation was eventually cancelled in 2024 due to intense public opposition.